c0dycode/BL-AutoexecDLL/README.md

 To start this mode, Press CTRL+F9.
 You should now see a message in the In-Game-Chat.
 To disable this mode again, press CTRL+F10.
 You'll see a message that the mode has been disabled.

+# Changes
+Previous random crashes have been reduced by A LOT!

 # Known Issues:
-- Previous random crashes have been reduced by A LOT!
+- You tell me :P

 ## Not tested:
 - How and if it works in multiplayer (Random Gravity)